GMchris/toolbox.scss/README.md

 # toolbox.scss

-`toolbox.scss` provides a number of utility classes, mixins and functions.
+`toolbox.scss` provides a number of utility classes and mixins.
 It's an unopinionated library meant to save you time when starting new projects, and is best used in conjunction with another CSS framework or writing methodology.

 ## How do I get it?

+If you're using npm:

+`npm install toolbox-css`

+Then include the `toolbox.scss` file from within the `node-modules` directory.
+Don't forget to edit the `toolbox-config` file for your needs.
+Its in the same directory.

-Just download and include `toolbox.scss` and `toolbox-config.scss` in your project.
+Otherwise download and include `toolbox.scss` and `toolbox-config.scss` in your project.
 Modify the config to your liking, by following the information in the comments or in the guide below.
 If you're not using Sass, just download `toolbox.css` - a CSS compiled version of the library using default settings.
 It should be fine for most projects.

 ## Toolbox does

-- Offer many common utility classes, mixins and functions.
+- Offer many common utility classes.
+- Solve media related issues.
 - Promote simple selectors and performant CSS.

 ## Toolbox doesn't